BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

-We make some mild assumptions on the stacks that appear in this paper, namely we assume that each connected component of $\FM_{\CA}$ can be written as a global quotient stack.
+We make some assumptions on the stacks that appear in this paper, namely we assume that each connected component of $\FM_{\CA}$ can be written as a global quotient stack.
+This is a rather mild assumption satisfied by all stacks we consider.
+Note however that it has been shown recently how one can work with mixed Hodge modules over more general stacks in \cite{tubach2024mixed}.
 Under these assumptions, we recall in \S \ref{section:perversesheaves} how to upgrade $\mathscr{A}_{\varpi}$ to a mixed Hodge module (MHM) complex